 As result of the high profile given to the necessity for growth in this sector, children are being exposed to events, competitions and exhibitions that wow them with the prospect of a bright future in robotics, gaming, biomedical sciences, coding, engineering etc

-For this vision of children being able to move onto their career path of choice - be it STEM based or otherwise, children will need to access learning opportunities enabling them to be both confident and competent in the use of mathematics.
+For this vision of children being able to move onto their career path of choice - be it STEM based or otherwise, to be realised, children will need to access learning opportunities enabling them to be both confident and competent in the use of mathematics.

-We provide such opportunities with Izak9, as ultimately what these children will need is confidence and self-belief.
+We provide such opportunities with Izak9, as ultimately what children need is confidence and self-belief.

 A key yet vulnerable period of a child’s path through school life is the transition from Primary to Secondary.
 We work with Education Authorities and with Secondary Maths Departments together with their feeder Primary schools, looking at ways of developing a skills based continuum for children to help ease this transition process.